Skip to main content

 • id (required): Clip ID

-Update a clip’s name, ordering, cuts, or background.Parameters:
+Update a clip’s name, ordering, cuts, background, or Studio Sound opt-out.Parameters:

 • videoId (required): Video ID